Frequently asked questions (FAQ)

 Will there be car parking?

-Yes, and residents and community centre users will have separate parking.
+Yes, residents and community centre users will have separate parking.
 The exact numbers and layout are yet to be finalised but will be guided by the Auckland Unitary Plan.

 When will the new centre be open?